Moab Elopement Guide: Advice From A Local Photographer

 • No live or amplified music

-• Ceremony cannot exceed ten minutes and will be supervised by a park ranger
+• Ceremony cannot exceed ten minutes

 • No more than ten continuous minutes under an arch at any one time, then must allow other visitors to enjoy for at least ten minutes.
 Don’t worry, there are SO many cool arches and landmarks to see, you’ll want to be bouncing around exploring anyway.